 25 5.00% 9.75% 0.25% +4.75%

-Implications for builds
+What this changes for builds

-• Critical hit interaction: advantage roughly doubles your crit rate.
-Two d20s, P(at least one nat 20) = 1 − (19/20)² = 39/400 ≈ 9.75% (vs 5% normal).
-A Champion fighter's extended 19–20 crit range with advantage hits ≈ 19% of swings.
-Combined with crit chance / +damage tradeoffs, this is most of what makes Reckless Attack actually good against bosses.
+The other half of advantage's value is the crit-rate doubling, which is often more important than the to-hit boost.
+Two d20s give P(at least one nat 20) = 1 − (19/20)² = 39/400 ≈ 9.75%, nearly twice the flat 5%.
+A Champion fighter's 19–20 crit range with advantage hits ≈ 19% of swings.
+Combined with the crit chance vs +damage tradeoff, the doubled crit rate is most of what makes Reckless Attack actually pay against bosses, not the to-hit boost itself.

 Disadvantage

 Symmetric: P(disadvantage ≥ k) = ((21−k)/20)².
-Same curve, mirrored around the diagonal.
-Worst at AC 11 (drops a 50/50 to 25%), least damaging at the extremes (where you were probably going to hit or miss anyway).
+Same curve mirrored around the diagonal.
+Worst at AC 11, where it drops a 50/50 to 25%.
+Least damaging at the extremes, where you were probably going to hit or miss anyway.

 BG3 and other 5e implementations